 The practice of using leavened bread continued for 800 years.
 Then because of an upsurge of interest in the sacrifices and priesthood of the Old Testament (forgetting about the sacrifice of todah), unleavened bread began to be used.
 It was also found that left over leavened bread didn’t keep well.

 Another influence was that the Germanic tribes which had been converted to Christianity picked up the Arian heresy which said that Jesus was not divine.
 The church reacted to this aberration by stressing that Jesus was not only God but that he was the judge of all humankind, and a severe judge at that.
-People then felt they should not touch this divine presence in the host, so receiving on the tongue became the norm, a practice that has lasted till the present day.
+People then felt they should not touch this divine presence in the host, so receiving on the tongue became the norm, a practice that has lasted till recent times.

 Requiring the use of unleavened bread, as does the Western Church, certainly has no secure foundation in either institution or tradition.
 It is not even a rule of early Christian practice but one that was imposed only during the Carolingian age [8th century] when Christian sacraments and order were paralleled to the Israelite priesthood and sacrificial ritual.
-(David Power, The Eucharistic Mystery, Revitalizing the Tradition, The Crossroad Publishing, New York, 1992, p.868)
+(David Power, The Eucharistic Mystery, Revitalizing the Tradition, The Crossroad Publishing, New York, 1992, p.
+868)

 It’s a universal human urge to sing, so we can be sure there was singing during the Eucharist in the early Church.
 Singing gives colour to a ceremony, touches the heart and allows the right side of the brain to come into play.